MyMel2001/NodeBench/BENCH.md

-# 🧠 NodeBench - a pass-fail benchmark
+# 🧠 NodeBench - a pass-fail benchmark suite by MyMel2001

 ## 1. Ambiguous Instruction Resolution